Svegiary/Google-Maps-Location-and-Permissions-Flutter/README.md

 - [location](https://pub.dev/packages/location)
 - [permission_handler](https://pub.dev/packages/permission_handler)

 ## Any advice/correction is encouraged.
 I am still new to Flutter and I want to learn.
-I hope this repo helps someone as well
+I hope this repo helps someone else as well